levon003/levon003.github.io/_posts/2025-01-27-crisis-text-line-ethics.md

 ---
 layout: post
 title:  "Data sharing ethics at Crisis Text Line"
-tags: research code short
+tags: research ethics short
 excerpt: "Crisis Text Line is a non-profit."
 ---

-Back in 2019, a group of scholars published a [paper](https://www.jmir.org/2019/1/e11507/) in the _Journal of Medical Internet Research_ discussing the ethics of sharing data from [Crisis Text Line](https://en.wikipedia.org/wiki/Crisis_Text_Line) users for noncommercial purposes - such as research.
+Back in 2019, a group of scholars published a [paper](https://www.jmir.org/2019/1/e11507/) in the _Journal of Medical Internet Research_ (JMIR) discussing the ethics of sharing data from [Crisis Text Line](https://en.wikipedia.org/wiki/Crisis_Text_Line) users for noncommercial purposes - such as research.

 Tim Reierson argues that there were undisclosed conflicts of interest, prompting a small [correction](https://www.jmir.org/2024/1/e67880/) from the journal: